pawwapawa/ByteSprout/README.md

 A: Requires programming knowledge.
 Animations remain proprietary, but motion thresholds can be adjusted in firmware.

 **Q: Can I create commercial products using this firmware?**
 A: Yes, under GPL v3.0 terms, but you cannot use BYTE-90 branding or proprietary assets include 3D printing designs and Animations.
+See [Legal Guidelines](CONTRIBUTING.md) for details.

 **Q: What's the difference between the open source firmware and commercial version?**
 A: Open source includes core functionality; commercial version includes full hardware and proprietary animations with device support and exclusive access to new feature releases.